 Here are a few pros of buying a walker for your baby:

-- Walkers are engaging and inspiring: Most baby walkers are fitted with simple toys or attractions to keep the baby engaged and busy.
-They are designed to stimulate mental growth and provide visual stimulation too.
-A walker allows you to carry on with your daily tasks since the baby remains engaged with the attached toys.
+Most baby walkers are fitted with simple toys or attractions to keep the baby engaged and busy.
+They are designed to stimulate mental growth and provide visual stimulation, too.
+A walker allows you to continue your daily tasks since the baby remains engaged with the attached toys.

-- Walkers encourage babies to walk: With support at hand, your baby may be encouraged to take its first steps.
-It helps the baby to understand how the standing pose will aid walking and it will make attempts to get going on its own.
+With support, your baby may be encouraged to take his first steps.
+In addition, it helps the baby understand how the standing pose will aid walking, and he will attempt to get going independently.

-- Walkers promote mobility: Children between ages 8 to 12 months are keen to explore their surrounding world.
-The walker can provide them with the mobility they need and help them to manoeuvre by themselves without any assistance.
+Children between the ages of 8 to 12 months are keen to explore their surroundings.
+A walker can provide them with the mobility they need and help them manoeuvre themselves without assistance.

 Disadvantages of Using Baby Walkers

-Here are a few disadvantages, risks, and development issues related to the use of baby walkers:
+Here are a few disadvantages related to the use of baby walkers:

-- Babies using walkers may actually reach the walking or crawling milestones later than others who don’t.
+- First, babies using walkers may reach the walking or crawling milestones later than others who don’t.

-- Your baby should follow the roll-sit up-crawl-walk routine for which it is important for it to stay on the floor.
-This workout helps in strengthening all the muscles needed to stand or walk.
+- Your baby should follow the roll-sit up-crawl-walk routine, for which it is important for him to stay on the floor.
+This workout helps strengthen all the muscles needed to stand or walk.
 A walker may prevent your baby from doing so and impair normal development.

-- Objects which are out of reach for a crawling baby may come within reach of a baby in a walker, and this could be the cause of injury.
+- Objects out of reach for a crawling baby may come within reach of a baby in a walker, which could cause injury.

 - Your baby’s toes and fingers could be injured as the walker’s design may have folding parts or hinges.